opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 Test for Bufferbloat
 --------------------------------
 There are several sites which can test & give you a rating for bufferbloat.
+You should run a test before and after implementing FQ_CoDeL.

 * https://www.waveform.com/tools/bufferbloat
 * http://www.dslreports.com/speedtest